 Purpose and Objectives

-Articulate the significance of intermediaries to community energy planning
+Articulate the significance of local land-use plans and zoning bylaws to renewable energy development

 Background and Significance